rcwillett/QAChatApp/README.md

 ```

 Once this is done, to run in dev mode, go to the root of the folder in a command prompt with node and run `npm install --include=dev` and `npm run dev` to start the application in development mode.

+Note that you will also need to run the client side repository located [here](https://github.com/rcwillett/QAChatBotClient) to run the full application.

 ## Technical Details
  This server uses socket.io to provide a websocket communication for the chat room, OpenAI's APIs ADA2 model to create word embeddings and ElasticSearch to serve as the Vector DB (which uses cosine simliarities to score matches)